hmonroe/guiguts/README.txt

 cache after HTML autogenerate.
 Set command to open browser for non-Windows OS and use it for external operations.
 Dictionary search on the external operations menu now passes the selection as a search argument.
 Made ASCII Boxes popup resizable.
 Removed trailing space on last line of /# #/ block after rewrap.
+Respect preference to leave space after end of line hyphen during rewrap if Join Lines Keep Hyphen is chosen.